 ‘You can but try’ is what Mum usually says to me.

 The fear of failure can stop you in your tracks before you’ve even left the starting blocks.
 The reassurance that the services are always there as a safety net helped.
-As I continue to discuss the end of therapy and openly talking about how far I’ve come on this journey, I began to smile.
+As I continue to discuss the end of therapy and openly talk about how far I’ve come on this journey, I began to smile.

 My journey and no one else’s, it’s mine!
 For so many things we cannot control, particularly after 2020 – for our own personal journeys we can!